sbupgsa/constitution/Constitution.md

 Charge: Facilitating interactions between upperclasspersons and underclasspersons through various planned social events and advocating proactively on behalf of all members who are graduate students of the Department.
 This committee is also responsible for monitoring, to the best of its ability, and assisting underclasspersons in the process of matriculating to upperclassperson standing in the Department.
-The Underclassperson Member-at-Large shall be a member ex-officio to this committee.
+The Underclassperson Member-at-Large and Upperclassperson Member-at-Large shall be members ex-officio to this committee.

-Chair: Upperclassperson Member-at-Large.
+Chair: Any active member.

 #### Committee on Fostering Intradepartmental Interaction